 - Credit scores.
-While a joint mortgage considers the credit scores for both parties, the terms will usually be based on the lowest credit rating.
+While a joint mortgage considers the credit scores for both parties whose credit is used on a joint mortgage is a common question, the terms will usually be based on the lowest credit rating.
 This means if one person has poor credit, it will negatively affect the mortgage rates and terms.

 - Employment history.
 Your lender looks at the employment history for all applicants.
 For most people, this isn't a big deal.
 But if one applicant doesn't have a history in their current job field, is currently unemployed, between jobs or recently self-employed, it can make the application a bit harder.